t81-foundation

 1. Immutability — Once sealed, objects can never be modified.

-2. Content Addressing — Object identity is CanonHash-81(serialized_form).
+2. Content Addressing — Current-release object identity is CanonHash-81(payload_bytes).

-4. Deterministic Indexing — The mapping f(hash) MUST remain stable forever.
+4. Deterministic Indexing — The mapping from CanonRef to on-disk object path MUST remain stable for a given identity function.

 3. CanonBlock — 729-Tryte Atomic Unit

-A CanonBlock is the indivisible storage atom of CanonFS.
+A CanonBlock is the logical storage atom of CanonFS.

 3.1 CanonBlock Forms